Skip to main content Site map

 The procedures to be followed in the event of a player being sent off are set out in Appendix 1 below.
 A player is banned immediately upon being sent off and cannot play again until the matter is dealt with by a discipline panel.

-Hearings are normally held on Mondays or Tuesdays at a central London Venue or local club.
+County Hearings are either in-person or on-line.
+In-person hearings are normally held on Mondays as required and the venue will be confirmed by the County DS at the time.
 Please arrive 15 minutes before the scheduled time of the hearing.
 A hearing fee will be payable as indicated on the charge sheet.
 Details of fees are shown at Appendix 2 below including bank details.

-All MCRFU hearings have a strict dress code, requiring the wearing of a suit or blazer and tailored trousers, and tie.
+All in-person MCRFU hearings have a smart dress code, no jeans, tracksuits, t-shirts, shorts, etc. smart business attire please.
 Please ensure your player knows this and appears correctly dressed.

 Ensure the player has seen the referee’s report.
 If it is to be challenged you must request the attendance of the referee at the hearing.
 Request his attendance (via Middlesex’s Disciplinary Secretary – do not contact the referee directly) as soon as possible after the sending off.
 The club will be liable for the referee’s expenses.

-If a player, with the support of the club, decides to plead not guilty and the next scheduled hearing is not before the next scheduled fixture, the club may request a special, non-scheduled, hearing which will deal with the case before the club’s next scheduled match.
-The venue for a non-scheduled hearing doesn’t have to be at East India Club, and can be held at a suitable local club.
-Any costs involved in staging such an ‘ad hoc’ hearing at an alternative venue must be met by the player and/or the club.
+If a player decides to plead not guilty and the next scheduled hearing is not before the next scheduled match, the club may request an emergency hearing (at the discretion of the County DS) to deal with the case.
+The venue for a non-scheduled hearing can be a suitable local club.
+Any fees and costs involved in staging such an ‘ad hoc’ hearing must be met by the player and/or the club.

 Citings